-All rows and columns and content blocks (text, images, video, etc) provide the ability for you to adjust the margins and padding, or apply a border.
+All rows and columns and content blocks (text, images, video, etc.) allow you to adjust the margins and padding or apply a border.

 Margin: this is the amount of space outside the Row, Column or Content block

 Padding: this is the amount of space inside the Row, Column or Content block